-Students enrolled in the community health major are required to complete two quarters of Fieldwork in Health (HLH 499).
+Students enrolled in the community health major are required to complete two quarters (16 credits) of Fieldwork in Health (HLH 499).
 Students may choose one agency for the entire semester or two different agencies for eight weeks each.
 The choice of one or two agencies depends on the student's interests and the needs of the various agencies.
 Most students opt for one agency.

-The Health Department gives students the freedom to choose their own fieldwork placement.
+The Health Department gives students the freedom to choose their own fieldwork placement, subject to the minimum criteria listed below and departmental approval.
 This freedom allows each student to optimize the potential of fieldwork by selecting a setting that reflects their priorities in terms of career interests and location.
 With this freedom, however, comes responsibility.
 Community health majors are expected to initiate the planning process early and continue until their role in the process is complete.
-The goal is to establish a definite and approved placement at least two months in advance of the first day of fieldwork.
+The goal is to establish a definite and approved placement at least two to three months in advance of the first day of fieldwork.
 Students who do not achieve this goal may need to delay fieldwork to a later semester.

 The process of planning fieldwork can seem overwhelming at first, and be frustrating at times, but it works.
 The student and the Health Department share responsibility for planning fieldwork and securing an appropriate placement.
-Each has its own role in the process.
+Each has a distinct role in the process.

-Student's Role Health Department's Role Get started at least a year before the Provide multiple opportunities to discuss semester in which the student is eligible fieldwork with advisors and the fieldwork to do fieldwork. coordinator.
-Clarify goals and preferences in terms of Provide resources on the fieldwork type of experience, type of agency, and website: 1) the Fieldwork Manual; 2) the location of agency. two prior placement lists; 3) information about options in other countries; 4) the forms.
-Research the possibilities using a variety Provide the necessary forms and due of sources (agency websites, the prior dates to help keep the student on track: placement lists, Career Services, alumni, 1) the intent to do fieldwork form; 2) the parents and family friends, mentors, fieldwork application form. faculty, the International Programs Office).
-Explore the possibilities through phone Call the selected agencies to confirm that calls and interviews; seek guidance and the placement is definite and can provide advice when deciding the top choice and an appropriate fieldwork experience. back-up choices.
-Attend the mandatory meetings.
-Assist the student if the preferred placement is not acceptable and/or withdraws the offer.
-Meet the application deadline Send approved applications to the Field Keep in mind that SUNY must have a Experience and School Partnerships current affiliation agreement with each Office. fieldwork agency in order for fieldwork to begin.
-In the event that the agency has not hosted another SUNY-Cortland student recently, several weeks may be needed for the affiliation agreement to be created and approved.
+Student's Role Health Department's Role Get started at least a year before the Provide multiple opportunities to discuss semester in which the student is eligible fieldwork with advisors and the to do fieldwork. community health fieldwork coordinator.
+Clarify goals and preferences in terms of Provide resources on the community type of experience, type of agency, and health fieldwork website: 1) Fieldwork location of agency.
+Manual; 2) dates, times, and locations of the two mandatory meetings; 3) prior placement lists; 4) information about options in other countries; 5) required forms; 6) the presentations shared at the mandatory meetings.
+Research the possibilities using a variety Provide the necessary forms and due of sources (agency websites, the prior dates to help keep the student on track: placement lists, Career Services, alumni, 1) the fieldwork intent form; 2) the parents and family friends, mentors, fieldwork application form. faculty, the International Programs Office).
+Explore the possibilities through phone Call the selected agency(ies) to confirm calls, emails, and interviews; seek that the placement is definite and can guidance and advice when deciding the provide an appropriate fieldwork top choice and back-up choices. experience.
+Attend both mandatory meetings Assist the student if the preferred (planning and orientation). placement is not acceptable and/or withdraws the offer.
+Submit the fieldwork application to both Inform the Health Department the fieldwork coordinator and the Health administrative assistant of approved Department administrative assistant. placements so she can initiate the Complete the prior felony inquiry form, development or renewal of an affiliation which is available in MyRedDragon. agreement as necessary.